RL-arch/detector/README.md

   `output_folder = <same as in detect_1.py>`

-    load the trained model to count the swelling organoids, which is an yolov7 model, we put the model in the directory _/trained_models/yolov7/last.pt_.
+    load the trained model to count the swelling organoids, which is a yolov7 model, we put the model in the directory _/trained_models/yolov7/last.pt_.
 Copy and paste the location of this file into the path:

     `model_yolov7 = <the path of trained yolov7 model>`